 what is MSP staffing?

-- market intelligence and expertise
+- Market intelligence and expertise

-- process efficiencies
+- Process efficiencies

-- technology expertise
+- Technology expertise

-- program scalability
+- Program scalability

-- compliance best practices
+- Compliance best practices

-- spend visibility and cost savings
+- Spend visibility and cost savings

 what are the benefits of MSP?

 If this describes your company, you may be at risk in a number of ways.
-You need to keep an eye on regulatory adherence, physical and cyber security, high labor costs, fraud and other problems that can occur without the right controls.
+You need to keep an eye on regulatory adherence, physical and cyber security, high labor costs, fraud and other problems that can occur without the right strategy.

-An MSP delivers processes that help you:
+An MSP can help you:

-- improve access and speed to talent
+- Improve access and speed to talent

-- simplify and centralize processes
+- Simplify and centralize processes

-- lower talent costs
+- Improve talent quality

-- reduce compliance risks
+- Reduce compliance risks

 how does an MSP work?

-An MSP is typically administered as part of an organization’s contingent workforce program.
+An MSP is typically administered as part of an organization’s external or contingent workforce program.
 It may encompass most (if not all) flexible work arrangements, including temporary staffing, independent contractors, freelance and gig workers, payrolled talent and statement of work (SOW) suppliers.
 The solution is managed by a project management office (PMO) overseen by the service provider.
-The PMO works in conjunction with the client’s contingent workforce team, and depending on your MSP model, may be located on site.
+The PMO works in conjunction with the client’s external or contingent workforce team, and depending on your MSP model, may be located on site.

 what does an MSP cost?